 Outside of these two clouds, it is harder to look at an individual cloud type and predict anything with certainty.

-My suggestion is to start out slowly taking in everything around you and begin to realize the life you share this world with.
+My suggestion to you is to start out slowly taking in everything around you and begin to realize the life you share this world with.
 Start your day with a top down assessment of what your day holds, from the clouds, wind, trees, animals, birds and all the little things from there.
 You will be surprised what you will discover.
 As always, I am here to answer questions or point you in the right direction.

 One last word on weather I would like to share.
 Wind is shaped by the surrounding areas including buildings and trees.
 Most people don’t realize as things bend the wind it has a tendency to grow.